verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 ### On Apache Impala, Apache Hive, Amazon Redshift

 We will use our command line interface (which is called `veeline`) for connecting to those databases.
 You can programmatically connect to Verdict using the standard JDBC interface, too.
-Please see [our website](http://verdictdb.org) for the JDBC instruction.
+See see [this page](http://verdictdb.org) for the instructions for a JDBC connection.

 #### Verdict-on-Impala